whistlegraph/2022.aesthetic.computer/README.txt

  - [] Finish Freaky Flowers client
   - [] Hook up multiplayer presence.
  + Done
+ - [x] Wire up plot for Amalia.
+ - [x] Queue any sent socket messages to be sent once the socket backend connects.
  - [x] Turn 'sb' -> 'play'... a *tiny* recordable chat program in X turns.
  - [x] Retrofit `prompt` with the new abstraction in `type.mjs`
  - [x] Clear any prompt specifics in bios.